 Forecast: Smartphones to be leading gaming platform, cognitive tech becomes more commercial

 MediaPost | 01/13/2016

-Deloitte predicts mobile gaming will generate $35 billion in revenue in 2016, 20% higher than that of 2015.
-This compares to $32 billion for PC games, and $28 billion for console games, up by 5 percent and 6 percent, respectively.
+Deloitte predicts mobile gaming will generate $35 billion in revenue in 2016, 20 percent higher than that of 2015.
+This compares to $32 billion for PC games, and $28 billion for console games, up by five percent and six percent, respectively.
 Also advances in cognitive technologies are contributing to a rise in commercial applications.

 Gigabit connections to rise tenfold in 2016, says Deloitte

 Deloitte predicts that the number of gigabit Internet connections is projected to rise tenfold to 10 million by the end of year with residential connections accounting for about 70 percent of the total which will be fueled by increasing availability and a decline in broadband service prices, with the ultra-high 4K resolution driving the need for higher bandwidth.

 A quarter of people won’t make a single call on their cell phones this week

 Craig Wigginton, Vice Chairman and US Telecommunications Sector Leader, Deloitte, is quoted in this article asserting about the emergence of the so-called “data-exclusives”, those who majorly use their phones to communicate using social networks and use apps to order takeout, request a taxi, book an appointment or make a bank transfer, all the while without making any calls.